-What's the current outlook for Belarus export sector?
+What's the current outlook for Belarus' export sector?

 It’s worth keeping in mind that large and fast changes in the structure of imports also have other effects besides improving the trade balance.

-The import substitution program’s aim to source more components and products domestically means that many small and medium sized companies will need to rapidly scale up their production to meet the demand from large state owned manufacturers.
+The import substitution programme’s aim to source more components and products domestically means that many small and medium sized companies will need to rapidly scale up their production to meet the demand from large state owned manufacturers.

 This will not only mean production delays (such as in the case of the tractors) but it also means that many more people rapidly need to be employed in these industries.
 While decreasing unemployment is also good, such fast changes will certainly push up salaries and the inflationary pressure in the economy.

-Belarus inflation in June has been estimated at 15,9% y/y, we can expect this rapid scale up of domestic production accompanied by the high demand for domestic products to push up the inflationary pressure even more.
+Belarus' inflation in June has been estimated at 15.9% y/y, and the rapid scale-up of domestic production accompanied by the high demand for domestic products can be expected to push up the inflationary pressure even more.

 Expectations

-So, what is the current outlook for Belarus export sector?
-Firstly, a few things must be presupposed: current western sanctions remain, are increased and/or tightened while Belarus continues to implement its import-substitution program with Russia; the IT-sector stagnates, and qualified workforce continues to leave the country.
+So, what is the current outlook for Belarus' export sector?
+Firstly, a few things must be presupposed: current Western sanctions remain, are increased and/or tightened while Belarus continues to implement its import-substitution programme with Russia, while at the same time the IT sector stagnates, and qualified workforce continues to leave the country.

-All this considered, Belarus’ import-substitution program will dampen some of the negative effects from the western sanction’s regime.
-As a result of increased trade with Russia, the BYN may remain on a stable level against western currencies but fall against the RUB as the trade balance will most likely be tilted in Russia’s favour.
+All this considered, Belarus’ import-substitution programme will dampen some of the negative effects from the Western sanctions regime.
+As a result of increased trade with Russia, the Belarusian ruble may remain on a stable level against western currencies but fall against the Russian ruble as the trade balance will most likely be tilted in Russia’s favour.

 Many more Belarusian companies will have to take loans from the state or be transferred to state control so as not to declare bankruptcy.
 Belarus’ mechanical engineering industry, potash producers, petroleum refineries and most recently the Miory Steel Rolling Mill are all standing in line for massive state subsidies or state takeovers.

 Belarus needs to find new business partners that can sell its companies the components they need for their production.
 Belarus needs to find new transit routes for its commodities to increase the inflow of foreign currency to its state coffers.
-Qualified workforce needs to stop leaving Belarus so that its IT-sector doesn’t stagnate.
+Qualified workforce needs to stop leaving Belarus so that its IT sector doesn’t stagnate.

 Unless Belarus manages to fix these problems, the economy will merely stagnate while inflation levels continue to rise.